paezha/University-AI-Panel/README.md

 But AIs must do something for someone, otherwise why would they be everywhere?
 What do AIs do for the likes of OpenAI, Microsoft, and Google?
-So far, the breakneck race to develop AI has soaked immense amounts of venture capital and other speculative money.
-Between 2012 and 2020, venture capital investments in AI grew twenty five-fold, from \$3 billion (USD) to \$75 billion (USD)[^45], much of it poured into autonomous vehicles and related mobility tech, followed by healthcare, biotechnologies and drugs, with business processes and support services in third place (Tricot 2021).
+So far, the breakneck race to develop AI has soaked immense amounts of venture capital and other speculative money, in addition to incalculable resources by many other entities, such as the resources needed to have a University Committee to advise on AI[^45].
+Between 2012 and 2020, venture capital investments in AI grew twenty five-fold, from
+\$3 billion (USD) to \$75 billion (USD)[^46], much of it poured into autonomous vehicles and related mobility tech, followed by healthcare, biotechnologies and drugs, with business processes and support services in third place (Tricot 2021).